SWeidlinger/Android-Advanced-Project-2022/README.md

 # Digital wallet

-This application was developed as a final project for the course Android Advanced.
+This application was developed for a university course (Android Advanced).
 It is fully built in Jetpack Compose using MVVM.
-The app is able to save card information (lock important card data with biometrics), convert different currencies and to keep track of a budget.
+The app is able to save card information (lock important card data with biometrics), convert different currencies and can keep track of a budget.

 ## Technologies/Frameworks:
 - Jetpack Compose